 Mayo note: Since the dressing is mayonnaise-based, this is the time to use store-bought mayo to reduce the risk of food spoilage.
 Store-bought mayonnaise is high in acid and the eggs are pasteurized, making it a safe choice.
 Or you can avoid eggs all together and use a vegan mayonnaise, such as Vegenaise.

-- One bag julienned broccoli for coleslaw, such as Mann's
+- One bag julienned broccoli (such as Mann's or Trader Joe's)

 - ½ cup honey mustard dressing, such as Ken's Steak House Honey Mustard or the following recipe